omarsaleh19/Fine-tune-BERT-for-sentiment-Analysis/README.md

 ---

 ## 🚀 Running the Project (Colab Workflow)
 1. Prepare the Project Directory.
-   Download the DataCoach directory:
+   Download the DataCoach directory.
       - Open the link provided in the tf_model.h5_download file.
       - Download the file.
       - Place the downloaded file inside the sentiment_model directory.

 3. Upload the full project folder to your Google Drive.

 4. Open the notebook in Colab.
 It is structured into sequential steps (1–9).